Love is patient and kind.

 No, the prophecies foretell that Christ’s congregation is going to be directly impacted by apostasy.
 “The mystery of this lawlessness is already at work” —manifested in various ways.
 One aspect is the Watchtower’s denial that elders have any responsibility to protect the children under their charge from the depredations of pedophiles.
 Although most of Jehovah’s Witnesses are unaware that this is the legal stand the Watchtower has taken, many of those who are aware of it have already been stumbled.

 One sister whom I have known for many years and who is a paralegal did not at first believe the Watchtower could be so treacherous.
 However, being a skilled researcher she looked up court documents involving child abuse cases.
 As a result of what she discovered she never attended another meeting at the kingdom hall.

-But to put things in perspective, the reason God allows for an increasing of lawlessness is to test our love for him.
-That is because it is not at all clear whether Jehovah’s Witnesses love God with their whole heart and mind, or whether they are simply followers of men —in this case the men being the Governing Body.
+But to put things in perspective, the reason God allows for an increase of lawlessness is to test our love for him.
+That is because it is not at all clear whether Jehovah’s Witnesses love God with their whole heart and mind, or whether they are simply followers of men —in this case, the men being the Governing Body.

 Obviously, when one of Jehovah’s Witnesses refuses to any longer follow their faith because of the double-dealing hypocrisy on the part of the Governing Body they demonstrate that they are mere followers of men and not really devoted to God and Christ.

 Going forward, when Christ arrives and the conclusion begins the Watchtower is going to go into full-blown apostasy.
 That is because the leadership will absolutely refuse to accept that Christ has come, because doing so will require that they admit their 1914 error.
 So, the Watchtower will splinter and from them will arise numerous false prophets.